0xrnair/ctf-writeup/protostar-heap.md

 # Protostar heap-overflow notes

 I've noticed that a lot of well documented writeups are present for protostar and decided to instaad post a cliff-notes version for this and upcoming ones.
+A bunch of useful [References](#References)

 ### Heap \#0
 Generated good ol' string using pattern_create for 140